vishnupsatish/woodlands-cs-website/_posts/2021-11-15-group-b-lesson-5.md

 Where selectors are IDs, classes, or element names.

 We don't to keep rambling on about HTML and CSS!
 Take a look at the webpage below and try to give it a personal touch!
-As a bonus, try changing the CSS to make it look better.
+As a bonus, try changing the CSS to make it look better (such as changing the background colour to your favourite colour).
 If you're already an expert at this 😎 go ahead and add some JavaScript to display your hobbies *only when a button is clicked*.
+Don't worry if you don't know how most of this works, or how to add HTML or CSS!
+Feel free to ask us or Google it if you have any questions.

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@Lets_Go/MyFirstWebsite?embed=true"></iframe>